 Team of the Year: Awarded to a team which has excelled in all areas of operation, including competition, management, engagement, administration and contribution to the Athletic Union.

-- AU Executive members are selected from committee members of AU Clubs.
+UoM Sport Executive members are selected from committee members of Clubs.
 Individuals apply to the Sports Sabbatical Officer for one of the positions and are then required to present to the clubs at the AU forum in June where the successful candidates are voted in by their fellow club committee members.
 The roles are: